 We started by researching the top-rated and most popular baby monitors to see which should be included in our hands-on testing.
 We considered potential options with different features in a variety of price ranges.
-In total, we looked at over 40 baby monitors, before narrowing down the list to 9 finalists that we put through our entire series of tests.
+In total, we looked at over 40 baby monitors, before narrowing down the list finalists that we put through our entire series of tests.

 Baby Monitor Torture Testing

 We put each baby monitor through a myriad of tests to see which performed the best.
 These tests are designed to stress each monitor's capabilities objectively for range, sound quality, ease-of-use, features, battery life, and more.
 We used a combination of lab tests and real-world use to influence our ratings and opinions.